-- Obtaining an understanding and assessing key controls over the valuation of inventory - Comparing cost and sales prices to ensure inventory was valued at the lower of cost and net realisable value - Evaluating the aging of inventory and ensuring costs assigned to inventory were reasonable - Obtaining an understanding of the methods, assumptions and data used by management in determining the need for an inventory provision - Assessing whether the methods, assumptions and data were appropriate

-We assessed the adequacy of the Group disclosures in respect of Inventory.
+- Obtaining an understanding and assessing key controls over the valuation of inventory - Comparing cost and sales prices to ensure inventory was valued at the lower of cost and net realisable value - Evaluating the ageing of inventory and any inventory that is expected to be slow moving - Ensuring costs assigned to inventory were reasonable - Obtaining an understanding of the methods, assumptions and data used by management in determining the need for an inventory provision - Assessing whether the methods, assumptions and data were appropriate, and - Assessing the adequacy of the disclosures in the financial statements in respect of inventory.

-2. KAM Topic

-Revenue Recognition
+2. Revenue recognition